-Richard Homburg Chairman of the Board Louis Ph.
-Marcus Treasurer Lawrence W. Freeman, Esq.
+Richard Homburg Chairman of the Board

+Louis Ph.
+Marcus Treasurer

+Lawrence W. Freeman, Esq.
 Assistant Secretary

 In addition, the Company, Uni-Invest Holdings (U.S.A) B.V. and CBC entered into a Stockholders' Agreement effective as of the issuance of stock pursuant to the Subscription Agreement, wherein Uni-Invest Holdings (U.S.A.)
-B.V. and CBC agreed, among other things, to hold their shares for a period of not less than five years and setting forth certain provisions for the orderly sale or other disposition of shares under certain circumstances, and also to provide certain other arrangements common to such stockholders' agreements, including but not limited to subscriber's representations and warranties to the effect that (i) the shares were being acquired for the subscriber's own account, (ii) the subscriber was an "accredited investor" within the meaning of Rule 501(a) promulgated under the Securities Act of 1933, as amended (the "Securities Act"), and (iii) the subscriber had access to all documents and information requested.
-Further the subscriber acknowledged that the shares were not been registered under the Securities Act.
-Pursuant to the Subscription Agreement, the parties also agreed to vote their shares in favor of a slate of directors pursuant to which each of the respective parties would designate two persons for election as directors of a board of directors which would also include not less than three outside directors.
+B.V. and CBC agreed, among other things, to hold their shares for a period of not less than five years and setting forth certain provisions for the orderly sale or other disposition of shares under certain circumstances, and also to provide certain other arrangements common to such stockholders' agreements.
+The specific terms of the Stockholders' Agreement and the Subscription Agreement are further described in the Company's Annual Report and